ycj28c/scribble/_posts/2017-10-26-right-way-to-declare-java-log.md

  * dependents on how you want your extends class log print:
  * log7 way allows you to use the same logger name (name of the actual class) in all classes
  * throughout the inheritance hierarchy.
 So if Bar extends Foo, both will log to Bar logger.
 Some find it more intuitive.
+ *
+ * also, want to mentioned is protected not work for the extends class when using the static methods,
+ * in that situation, we need to create construct another logger in the child class.
  */
 protected final Logger log7 = LoggerFactory.getLogger(getClass());
 private static final Logger LOG8 = LoggerFactory.getLogger(HowToLog.class);